NumPy Binomial Distribution

 normal_samples = np.random.normal(loc=0, scale=1, size=1000)

-By comparing these functions and their outputs, we can further understand the similarities and differences between the binomial and normal distributions in NumPy.
+By comparing these functions and their outputs, we can better understand the similarities and differences between the binomial and normal distributions in NumPy.

 Create a free account to access the full topic